dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

  - You can also send your computer to sleep while the DSP stack is running.
 For this, you don't even need to pause Docker.
  - This command was developed for DaSCH-internal use only.
 We don't offer support or troubleshooting for it.
- - **To keep Docker clean, this command regularly executes `docker system prune -f`.
-It is assumed that people using the simple way don't use Docker for other purposes.**
+ - To keep Docker clean, this command will ask you for permission to execute `docker system prune`.

 #### When should I restart DSP-API?